 Have You Lost Your Swing

-It’s a “feel good” movie about facing and overcoming limiting beliefs.
+It’s a “feel good” movie about facing and overcoming lifes challenges and limiting beliefs.

 At the start of the Great Depression (circa 1930[5]), Adele is trying to recover her family’s lost fortune by holding a four-round, two-day exhibition match between Bobby Jones (Joel Gretsch) and Walter Hagen (Bruce McGill), the best golfers of the era, with a grand prize of $10,000, at a golf resort her father opened as the Depression struck.
 However, she needs a local participant to generate local interest.